CarltonBags/seed_contracts/README.md

 - Round 3: Public Round
 -- The remaining allocation is sold publicly with the only restriction being a max balance per wallet.

+- Cancellation: if a presale fails to reach the softcap or is cancelled by an admin, all users should be able to withdraw their deposited USDC and the presale owner should be able to withdraw the presale tokens.<

+- Success: If a presale reaches the softcap and is not cancelled, the owner should be allowed to withdraw the raised USDC while the presale participants should be able to withdraw their presale balance.

 **Explainer: